 - 1. Adoption by Reference Public authorities and others are urged to reference this document in laws, ordinances, regulations, administrative orders or similar instruments.
 Any deletions, additions and changes desired by the adopting authority must be noted separately.
-Those using this method are requested to notify the NFPA (Attention: Assistant Vice President Standards) in writing of such use.
+Those using this method are requested to notify the NFPA (Attention: Secretary, Standards Council) in writing of such use.
 The term "adoption by reference" means the citing of title and publishing information only. - 2.
-Adoption by Transcription A. Public authorities with law-making or rule-making powers only, upon written notice to the NFPA (Attention: Assistant Vice President Standards), will be granted a royalty-free license to print and republish this document in whole or in part, with changes and additions, if any, noted separately, in laws, ordinances, regulations, administrative orders or similar instruments having the force of law, provided that: (1) due notice of NFPA's copyright is contained in each law and in each copy thereof; and, (2) that such printing and republication is limited to numbers sufficient to satisfy the jurisdiction's law-making or rule-making process.
-B. Public authorities with advisory functions and all others desiring permission to reproduce this document or its contents in whole or in part in any form shall consult the NFPA.
+Adoption by Transcription A. Public authorities with lawmaking or rule-making powers only, upon written notice to the NFPA (Attention: Secretary, Standards Council), will be granted a royalty-free license to print and republish this document in whole or in part, with changes and additions, if any, noted separately, in laws, ordinances, regulations, administrative orders or similar instruments having the force of law, provided that: (1) due notice of NFPA's copyright is contained in each law and in each copy thereof; and, (2) that such printing and republication is limited to numbers sufficient to satisfy the jurisdiction's lawmaking or rulemaking process.
+B. Once this NFPA Code or Standard has been adopted into law, all printings of this document by public authorities with lawmaking or rulemaking powers or any other persons desiring to reproduce this document or its contents as adopted by the jurisdiction in whole or in part, in any form, upon written request to NFPA (Attention: Secretary, Standards Council), will be granted a nonexclusive license to print, republish, and vend this document in whole or in part, with changes and additions, if any, noted separately provided that due notice of NFPA's copyright is contained in each copy.
+Such license shall be granted only upon agreement to pay NFPA a royalty.
+This royalty is required to provide funds for the research and development necessary to continue the work of NFPA and its volunteers in continually updating and revising NFPA standards.
+Under certain circumstances, public authorities with lawmaking or rulemaking powers may apply for and may receive a special royalty when the public interest will be served thereby.